 The Norwegian progressive metal band called Green Carnation evinces no awareness of the gay past of the eponymous flower.
 Their website suggests that the green flower represents the hopefulness of spring rising from the permafrost of Norway.

-Carnations are associated with funerals in France, where the flower also symbolizes misfortune and bad luck.
+Purple carnations are associated with funerals in France, where the flowers also symbolizes misfortune and bad luck.
 The French are, as usual, the exception to the rule.
 In most cultures carnations are associated with quite positive feelings.
 Anna Marie Jarvis managed to bridge the association with funerals and the positive connotation by making the carnation the official flower of Mothers’ Day.

 Jarvis was the daughter of workers’ rights activist Ann Maria Reeves Jarvis.
 The younger woman held a large memorial service for mother two years after her mother’s death in May 1905.
 The service was the inauguration of her campaign to make Mother’s Day a nationally recognized holiday.